Skip Nav Destination

 Published: 24 October 2013

-... these enzymes have resulted in the development of potent and selective inhibitors.
+... of these enzymes have resulted in the development of potent and selective inhibitors.
 The present review gives an overview of these inhibitors and how they have been used on cell lines, primary cells and animals to modulate O -GlcNAc levels and study the effects on signal transduction.
 1 To whom...

 Articles